 I now realize that for many people, the stage of the journey from clarifying your calling to thriving in your sweet spot often includes community support.
 Perhaps it’s because women are verbal processors, and we want to hear that those we spend our time with believe in us.
 But I also think the courageous steps to thrive in your sweet spot go deeper.
 These actions include making significant decisions that may shift the trajectory of our life path.
 These choices are scary, and we want to hear we are making the right choice before going too far.

 Emily P. Freeman explains it this way: “a lot of the angst with these decisions comes down most of the time, not all, but most of the time, especially among women, to a hesitancy to trust ourselves.
 It’s like we are looking for someone outside of us to tell us it’s okay to listen to our own intuition, listen to what we really want to do.”

 The truth is that we will never be able to be one hundred percent certain we’re making the correct choice.
 But, when we take the time to sketch a map of our journey, we may realize the path ahead isn’t as foggy (or daunting) as it seems.

 One of the first things we do when we take on a new client at my marketing agency is we look for the unique identifiers that set them apart from other companies in their niche.

-Here’s the thing though, if you’ve never experienced moving freely as yourself you may not recognize it at first.
-When I was at my sickest with hypothyroidism I continued to adapt to my situation until I hit a wall and couldn’t move forward.
+Here’s the thing though, if you’ve never experienced moving freely as yourself, you may not recognize it at first.
+When I was sickest with hypothyroidism, I continued to adapt to my situation until I hit a wall and couldn’t move forward.
 It wasn’t until I worked with a doctor who finally got my thyroid in range that I began to realize what it actually feels like to be healthy.
 I had to retrain my mind to understand the difference between feeling sick and healthy.

 8 Steps to Take Between Identifying Your Calling and Thriving in Your Sweet Spot